jumpjet71/duck-tape/README.md

 ### Installing project dependencies

-From the current project directory, run the following commands:
+From the current project directory (duck-tape), run the following commands:

 1) Install the grunt CLI